beloglazov/openstack-centos-kvm-glusterfs/doc/openstack-centos-kvm-glusterfs-guide.rst

 OpenStack installation obtained by following the steps above.
 The testing should start from the identity management service, Keystone, since it coordinates all the other OpenStack services.
-To use the command line programs provided by OpenStack, it is necessary to "source" the ``configrc``.
+To use the command line programs provided by OpenStack, it is necessary to “source” the ``configrc``.
 This can be done by executing the following command:
 ``. config/configrc``.
 The check whether Keystone is properly initialized and the authorization works, the following command can be